karthikindia/spreed-bigbluebutton/README.md

 Needless to say, help wanted

 1. Allow iframe within the App
-2. (Maybe) Use original internal signaling server in file-side video chat
+2. (Maybe) Use original internal signaling server in file-side video chat -- if not, we need to remove TURN / STUN from settings (maybe even external signaling server)
 3. Add the 2 parameters in the admin settings (and change code to load app parameters)
 4. Change name of this app
 5. Publish to apps store
+6. Change the name of a guest (if possible) in BBB if a user changes it in this App -- haven't checked the API yet so not sure if feasible

 ## Please don't